albinkaarlin/advent-of-code-2024/README.md

 # Advent of Code 2024
-- [x] Day 1: Historian Hysteria, written in Python
+- [x] Day 1: Historian Hysteria, written in Python.
-- [x] Day 2: Red-Nosed Reports, written in Java
+- [x] Day 2: Red-Nosed Reports, written in Java.
+- [x] Day 3: Mull It Over, written in C#.